Nespresso® Machine – Cleaning & Performance Tips

 So, how do I re-programme my Nespresso® Machine?
 Just follow these simple steps:

-2) Insert your favourite Blue Goose capsule, having tapped it a few times to loosen up the grind.
+2) Discard the water and then insert your favourite Blue Goose capsule, having tapped it a few times to loosen up the grind.

 3) Ideally, you’ll then place your kitchen scales below the spout on the ml setting and your mug on top.